Please find faculty email addresses followed by bios below:

-Gustavo Gilardi, Coordinator, Thomas More Institute
+Gustavo Gilardi, Director, Thomas More Institute

 Gustavo Gilardi returns for his third year on the Avalon faculty, and will serve as Coordinator of Avalon’s home school division, the Thomas More Institute, in addition to his work as Head Coach of the Black Knights varsity soccer team.
 He also will share his teaching skills honed at the InLingua Academy - where he taught Spanish language immersion courses to Federal employees - in Avalon’s Upper School Spanish program.
 A master’s candidate at the University of Maryland University College, Gustavo holds a Bachelor’s Degree in Forestry Sciences from Universidad Nacional Agraria, Peru, where he worked as a forester in the tropical rain forest, as well as an A.A. degree in Business Administration.
 He has served as a volunteer youth soccer coach since 2007, and holds a National Soccer Coaches American Association regional diploma to coach at the high school level.
 In addition to his coaching and teaching duties, Gustavo overseas a landscaping maintenance company he founded in 1996, and currently serves as a Board member and treasurer of Poolesville Green.
 He and his wife, Susana, reside in Poolesville, MD with their four children, Sebastian (Avalon ’16), David (Avalon ’15), Melissa (Brookewood ’18), and Marisol (Brookewood ’20).